Personal work – X100S & The British Museum

 Fuji X100S reportage

-Time to revisit this neglected blog.
-Some personal work first and I plan to post this more regularly, as it’s still the way I shoot outside of commissions.
-A couple of hours at The British Museum with my son and the X100S.
+A couple of hours at The British Museum with my young son and the Fuji X100S camera came along.
 It was his first time there and it did seem to capture his imagination and interest.
 I was amazed at how much he knew from lessons at school and could recognize objects as he came across them.
 I don’t think I’ve ever seen him so engrossed looking at display cabinets.
 With me I had a small camera that has really grown on me.
-It’s my carry around camera now.
-The iphone is all well and good but it’s not a camera.
-I like something that looks like a camera, feels like a camera, has a viewfinder, manual controls and can deliver real high quality image files.
+It’s my carry-around camera now.
+The iPhone is all well and good but it’s not a real camera.
+I like something that looks like a camera, feels like a camera, has a viewfinder, some manual controls, and can deliver real high-quality image files.

-After the British Museum, it was The Forbidden Planet…hence the mask.
+After the British Museum, it was off to visit The Forbidden Planet…hence the mask.
+Here are a few images…

 It seems you have no trouble at all with the x100s AF.
 About the first shot, did you pre-focus on the statue and had your kid walk into the frame, or was it shot by focussing and recomposing?